nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- 31-13-12-14 * 23-41-12-14
 - Tanis
 	- That will be fine
-- Back Anchorhead ? -> no just swap group
-- Take HK instead of Canderous
 - Go to the previous mines path
 - Disguise
+**SAVE**

-# Sand People Enclave
+## Sand People Enclave

-- Déminer
+- Déminer 2
 - Suivre les débris
-- 6 mines
+- 6(or 8) mines (walk to detect them)
 - Go in the Enclave
 	- Quickly, tell him we are not a threat!
 	- Apologize for being here.
 Say we want peace.
+	- ...
 	- Tell him we want a peaceful solution
 	- Ask what it is that he wants.
 	- Will he also tell us about any captives he has?
 	- Tell him we will get his vaporators.
 - Re-equip
-- To Ebon Hawk
+- Walk back to the Ebon Hawk (4 Wraids x 500PX)
+- Talk to Juhani (now that you are level 13) (2/6)
+  	- Is something wrong?
+    - What is it?
+    - What?
+    - You mean…
+    - **Bastila is critical to defeating the Sith.**
+    - **I did not know the Sith would destroy Taris.**
+    - But…
+    - Calm yourself.
+Remember the Jedi Code.
+    - It will be alright, Juhani.
+- Talk with Canderous (3/6)
+    - I was wondering if you had any more war stories.
+    - **Yeah, yeah, you were a great warrior.**
+    - **These Althiri don't seem too bright.**
+    - **You disobeyed your orders?**
-- Replace HK with Mission
+- Take HK and Mission (level up 11)
 - Go to Czerka
-- Greeta Holda (save)
+- Greeta Holda (save -> or retry persuade in loop)
 	- What do you have available for purchase?
 	- Do you have any moisture vaporators?
 	- **That's not really your concern, is it? -> Czerka don’t want peaceful**
 	- **Could you be persuaded to lower the price?**
 	- [Persuade] Czerka's costs, not yours.
 Who cares about their money?
 (Medium 50%)
 	- 200 for the moisture vaporators sounds fine to me.
-- Sell batons
+- Sell the Gaffi sticks
 - Go to the gate guard
-- Bastila -> HK
-- Go kill raids (on the right first ? -> Only 1 group will spawn now) -> WARNING Still HARD
+- Go kill raids -> WARNING Still HARD -> from behind
-- Go tout droit
+- Level up
-- Récupérer mines restantes (2 ?)
+- Some mines might remain...
 - Try enter Enclave
 	- Ask him if we can enter.
 	- Tell him we have the moisture converters.